giacomo-santoni/SC-project/README.md

 <img width="523" alt="Screenshot 2023-10-18 alle 11 11 18" src="https://github.com/giacomo-santoni/SC-project/assets/133137485/45bb503d-fc04-4d3a-9f1c-c1094b7fbc52">
 </p>
 <p align="center">
-  <em>Three possible patterns on the camera, depending where photons are produced.</em>
+  <em>Three possible patterns on the camera, depending on where photons are produced.</em>
 </p>

 For the reconstruction task, the dazzled cameras can't be used in the current algorithm.
 For this reason, this project aims to classify the cameras, distinguishing the good ones from the dazzled ones and allowing us to discard the latter ones.
 Since, as shown above, the classification it's not always clear, a CNN written in Python is used to accomplish this task.
 Indeed, up to now, this classification is done using the MonteCarlo truth, but when the experiment will be built a classification that relies only on the data will be needed.